 Lots of history!
 My family has been here since 1884, making me the 5th generation on this land.
 As the birthplace of the Volvon Nation of Native peoples, the Morgan Territory Regional Preserve is nearby, making for some great views and hiking!
 You can see the black hills from our backyard.
 You can also see Mt.
 Diablo which also has great hiking.
 Or hike our own hills for a killer view.

+This is a small hike to the site.
 We are surrounded by endless rolling hills, and I swear there is magic in them!
 There is a creek that runs through the ranch (which is usually dry, unless we have a big rain).
 My family boards horses on the ranch and we have about 60.

 We provide porta-potties for visitors.
 The farther into the hills, the more privacy you will find and the vibe out there is incredibly peaceful.

 We leave the adventure up to you and you decide where to camp, there are no markers on purpose.

 If you choose to venture out into the hills, there are grazing cows.
 They are a part of the adventure and they are curious creatures but won't bother you.
 If you don't want to be around cows, stay in the ranch yard.